MichaelPaulukonis/polychrome.p5/README.md

 # Polychrome Text - p5.js version
 Online @ https://michaelpaulukonis.github.io/polychrome.p5/

+## Poly-WHAT???
+Polychrome - or many colors.

+Traditionally, text and image are segregated in Western Art.

+This web-app plays with those boundaries, providing an polychromatic text painting environment.

+> Although the word polychrome is created from the combining of two Greek words, it was not used in ancient Greece.
+The term was coined in the early nineteenth century by Antoine Chrysostôme Quatremère de Quincy. ([source](https://en.wikipedia.org/wiki/Ancient_Greek_art#Polychromy))

 ## Previous version
 Conversion of my Processing.js text-app from [WebText sketches](https://github.com/MichaelPaulukonis/WebText)

 Previous version online @ http://www.xradiograph.com/netart/024.html

 ## Dev notes
-THIS IS A HORRIBLE MISH-MASH of procedural code and un-planned cowboy coding GUI and core function are intermingled
+THIS IS A HORRIBLE MISH-MASH of procedural code, wannabe-functional-light code, and un-planned cowboy coding GUI and core function are intermingled (although less so than originally)

-Also, the standard-js globals blob in `package.json` was dapted from `eslint-config-p5js` - I couldn't figure out another method to get the `vscode-standardjs` plugin to use it.

 ## makes use of
  - [dat.gui](https://github.com/dataarts/dat.gui)